 Question: That is what Arjuna was trying to do also?

 Yes, because of that reason, as I told you, in his time also, this division was greatly made: path of Knowledge and path of Action.
 And this is right from that time this cleavage continues in India.
-If there is one great melody, it is ‘this’ melody: the philosophy that the world is meaningless, basically, and we are here only to come out of it as soon as possible; and the trouble is that you cannot come out of this world unless you do some actions at least.
+If there is one great malady, it is ‘this’ malady: the philosophy that the world is meaningless, basically, and we are here only to come out of it as soon as possible; and the trouble is that you cannot come out of this world unless you do some actions at least.
 So, let us do that much and then come out of it.

 To realise, that even when you are free, you still can do the divine work, and you have still to do the Divine’s work, because Divine is not Sannyasin; He has not given up the world; He is in the world; and He Knows, He is the Master of the work, and He gives His own example that, “Even when I do all actions I am akartā”.
 So, you also be like that: that is called the divine action: yoga-saṁnyasta-karmāṇaṁ (IV 41) is this!
 That even while doing action, you are still, you have been able to renounce action: that is the secret.
 The whole of the 5th chapter is therefore given to the exposition of this idea: what is sannyāsa, what is sannyāsakarma, the Karma, which is renounced, what is the meaning of it.